rrcobb/blog/src/pages/posts/2022-07-08-review-play-in-predictive-minds-a-cognitive-theory-of-play.md

 > Predictions are thought to occur at multiple hierarchically organized levels which simultaneously operate across different spatiotemporal scales.
 This can be conceptualized as a hierarchical generative model (Friston, 2008; Parr & Friston, 2018)3 where lower levels deal with states of affairs happening at faster time scales and are good for handling detail, whereas higher levels deal with regularities operating at slower time scales, which are usually more general and abstract in nature.

+I didn't focus on the levels and heirarchy bit so much in my summary, but it's a core part of the theory.

 > When mismatches between predictions and sensory input arise, the organism has
 > two main options available to minimize the overall level of prediction error.
 It
 > can either update predictions to better account for the sensory input through